Rok standing near motorcycles parked at Guaita Tower

 • The smallest country by population to have won an Olympic medal at Tokyo Summer Olympic Games in 2020.

-I visited the world’s oldest sovereign state, dating from the fourth century AD, during summer holidays on the Italian coast.
+I visited the world’s oldest sovereign state, dating from the 4th century AD, during summer holidays on the Italian coast.

 San Marino, surrounded completely by Italy, with an area of only 61 square kilometers and 33,000 inhabitants, portraits an idyllic microstate with its own government and laws.

-I visited San Marino on a family trip to the Adriatic coast in the Northern Italy.
+I traveled to San Marino with my family during a trip along the Adriatic Coast in Northern Italy.
 The fifth-smallest country in the world actually seems as part of Italy: the same language, architecture, food, currency and customs.
 Only the island nations of Tuvalu, Nauru, city-states Monaco and Vatican are smaller in territory than San Marino.

-San Marino was officially consolidated as a political entity in the late 1200s and it has never lost its territory through various invasions.
+Leaders officially consolidated San Marino as a political entity in the late 1200s.
+It has never lost its territory through various invasions.
 The country opened a paid postal service to all residents in 1607, remained neutral during World War II and granted citizenship to the most famous admirer Abraham Lincoln.

-San Marino is the less visited country in Europe and, to be honest, spending a few hours walking around, is quite enough to see the most important historical landmarks.
+San Marino is the least visited country in Europe.
+Spending a few hours walking around is enough to see its main landmarks.

-It has a long record of participating on the Olympics since 1960.
-Finally, at Tokyo 2020 summer Olympic games, San Marino athletes won 3 medals (two in shooting and one in wrestling), this way becoming the smallest country by population to have won an Olympic medal.
+The country has a long history of competing in the Olympics, starting in 1960.
+Finally, at Tokyo 2020 summer Olympic games, San Marino athletes won 3 medals (two in shooting and one in wrestling).
+This made it the smallest country by population to win an Olympic medal.

-I couldn’t notice any particular difference between Italy and San Marino, besides official symbols – flags, colors, car plates, police).
+I couldn’t notice any particular difference between Italy and San Marino, besides official symbols – flags, colors, car plates, police.
 Language, food, habits, traditions are totally comparable.
-There is a border between two countries, but no real control or checkpoints for cars or people are implemented.
+A border exists between the two countries, but there are no real checkpoints for cars or people.

 Eight of the nine municipalities have little of interest, while the capital, with the beautiful medieval castle at the top of the hill is the place where all the tourists go.